pjkundert/cpppo_positioner/README.txt

   command line, or as separate lines of input (if standard input is selected, by supplying a '-' option):
   ┌────
+  │ $ ln -fs /dev/tty.usbserial-B0019I24 ttyS0  # or just use eg. COM3 on Windows
-  │ $ python3 -m cpppo_positioner --address gateway -v "$position"
+  │ $ python3 -m cpppo_positioner --address ttyS0 -v "$position"
   │ $ echo "$position" | cpppo_positioner -v -
   └────